xdpirate/derpy/README.md

 - **Monster Emote** -- Emphasizes monster emotes such as "Murloc runs away in fear!", by shoving them in your face (displays them in the top error frame)
 - **AntiShitter** ![Only available in the Cataclysm version of the addon][cata] -- Notifies you if there's an ignored player in your party/raid
 - **SetRescue** ![Only available in the Cataclysm version of the addon][cata] -- Automatically buys back items part of an equipment set if sold to a vendor
+- **iLvLUpdate** ![Only available in the Cataclysm version of the addon][cata] -- Notify you when your average equipped item level changes

 All of the passive functions can be toggled in-game.